telerik/ajax-docs/controls/panelbar/appearance-and-styling/setting--the-css-class-of-items.md

 To set the CSS class properties of an item at design time, use the [RadPanelBar Item Builder]({%slug panelbar/design-time/radpanelbar-item-builder%}).

->note The CSS class of a tab is applied to the anchor (<a>) tag that represents the item in the rendered HTML output, except for the **ChildGroupCssClass** property, which is applied to an unordered list (<ul>).
-For more information about the rendered output of **RadPanelBar** , see[Understanding the Skin CSS File]({%slug panelbar/appearance-and-styling/understanding-the-skin-css-file%}).
+>note The CSS class of a tab is applied to the anchor `<a>` tag that represents the item in the rendered HTML output, except for the **ChildGroupCssClass** property, which is applied to an unordered list `<ul>`.
+For more information about the rendered output of **RadPanelBar**, see [Understanding the Skin CSS File]({%slug panelbar/appearance-and-styling/understanding-the-skin-css-file%}).
 >